benson20010606/NYCU_2023_ECE_-Embedded-Operating-Systems/README.md

 Goal:Implementing communication between user space and kernel space.

 ### LAB4
+Please write a name marquee program on Raspberry Pi.
+Using a writer program on Raspberry Pi, write English letters into a driver.
+A reader program will read these letters from the driver.
+Finally, transmit the letters via a socket to a program named seg.py running on a VM, which will display the letters on a sixteen-segment display (GUI).

+Goal:Implementing communication between user space and kernel space.

 ### LAB5
 Please write a socket program on a VM.
 First, start the server program on the VM, which will wait for the client program to connect.
 Once the connection is established, the server will transmit ASCII art of a train to the client via the socket.
 As a result, on the client-side terminal, you will see a train rushing from right to left.